AI Workshop: learn to build apps with AI →

 ES Modules: How to fix "__dirname is not defined in ES module scope"

-I stumbled on this error while I used __dirname inside a ES module.
+I stumbled on this error while I used __dirname inside an ES module.

 In an ES module, you cannot use __dirname.

-But if you use it inside an ES module, you can’t use this, as the infamous “__dirname is not defined in ES module scope” error shows up.
+But if you use it inside an ES module, you can’t use it, as the infamous “__dirname is not defined in ES module scope” error shows up.

 What can you do in this case?